mhweiner/autorel/README.md

 - `feat: add new feature` -> `0.1.0` (minor)
 - `feat!: add breaking change` -> `1.0.0` (major)

+See our [default configuration](/src/defaults.ts) for more details on how commit types are mapped to version bumps.

 You can find more examples in the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) documentation.

 ## System Requirements